-A Bicycle May Use Full Lane sign (R4-11)\ may be used on a lane that is too narrow for a bicycle and an automobile to share the road side by side within the same lane).
+A Bicycle May Use Full Lane sign (R4-11) may be used on a lane that is too narrow for a bicyclist and motorist to share the road side by side within the same lane.

 AASHTO.
 Guide for the Development of Bicycle Facilities.
 2012.
-California MUTCD.
-2012.
-Caltrans.
+Caltrans CA-MUTCD.
+2012 Caltrans.
 California HDM.
 2012.